Need Help? Let's Talk

 Nepal homestay tour in Jwalamukhi Village

-Nepal homestay tour in this village means you will stay in the local family home.
-Sleep in the local homestay and eat Nepali traditional food.
-Jwalamukhi village is high up in the Himalayas.
-It lies in the Annapurna and Manaslu Mountain range.
-It is in mid-western Nepal at about 1500m above sea level.
+A Nepal homestay tour in this village means staying in a local family home.
+You will sleep in the local homestay and eat traditional Nepali food.
+Jwalamukhi village is high up in the Himalayas, in the Annapurna and Manaslu Mountain ranges.
+It is in mid-western Nepal, at about 1500m above sea level.

 The trail of the Jwalamukhi village starts from Kathmandu via Dhading Bensi.
 It is a drive of about 4 hours.
 You can watch the grazing animals on the grasslands.
 You will have the chance to experience different ethnic communities.
 You will witness Newar, Brahmin, Magar, Kami, etc., all living together.

-You will notice the sun-kissed Himalayan range on the northern horizon from Mount Manaslu to Mt Annapurna.
-You can have a chance to understand the people’s lifestyle and traditional living.
-You can get used to country life.
-The people of the village have good hospitality behavior to their visitors.
-It makes your trip memorable.
+You will notice the sun-kissed Himalayan range on the northern horizon from Mount Manaslu to Mt.
+Annapurna.
+You can also get used to country life and understand the people’s lifestyle and traditional living.
+The people of the village show good hospitality to their visitors, making your trip memorable.

-During the Nepal homestay tour, you can encounter the hospitality of the village people.
-It will make your trip memorable.
+During the Nepal homestay tour, you will encounter the village people’s hospitality, making your trip memorable.

 Shreeban Nature Camp